Ray Booty: Road racing

 Booty won the gold medal in the 1958 British Empire and Commonwealth Games road race in Cardiff.
 He won a bronze medal in the national championship road race in the same year.
 He also won the Manx International road race in 1954.

 Personal life

 Booty was diagnosed with pancreatic cancer in January 2012 and died in August of that year.
 He was survived by his wife, Shelagh, who he married in June the same year.

 Personality

 The cycling wholesaler and patron Ron Kitching said of Booty:

-He was an iron man.
-But somewhere along the line I think he lacked something, the dedication to make bike-racing a full-time career.
-Maybe he didn't want to, but he certainly had most of the qualities.
-He had the strength, he could climb and of course he could time-trial.
-What he really needed was to be part of a good continental racing team.
-Then I think he would have gone to the very top.
-But whether or not his personality would have got in the way, that's another thing.
-You need a bit of modesty and humility to achieve that.
-I think the fact that Ray dropped right out of the sport proves that his interest didn't go deep enough.
-Why he went off and hid away, I don't know.